 Balance of Trade in Macau averaged -3170115.11 Thousand MOP from 1997 until 2021, reaching an all time high of 634540 Thousand MOP in July of 2000 and a record low of -14591031.59 Thousand MOP in May of 2021.
 This page provides - Macao Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Macau Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Balance of Trade in Macau is expected to be -6000000.00 Thousand MOP by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Macau to stand at -6980000.00 in 12 months time.
-In the long-term, the Macau Balance of Trade is projected to trend around -6940000.00 Thousand MOP in 2021, according to our econometric models.
+Balance of Trade in Macau is expected to be -6980000.00 Thousand MOP by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Macau Balance of Trade is projected to trend around -6940000.00 Thousand MOP in 2022, according to our econometric models.